input-output-hk/blogpost_breaking_ed25519_vrf/blog.md

 has not yet been signed.
 Cryptosystems that are used in Cardano are proven to be CPA-secure, such as [ed25519](https://datatracker.ietf.org/doc/rfc8032/) or [ECVRF](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-vrf-14).
-However, these properties are proven in isolation, i.e. ed25519 is CPA-secure assuming one uses the secret key explicitly as defined in the analysed protocol.
+However, these properties are proven in isolation, i.e. ed25519 is EU-CMA-secure assuming one uses the secret key explicitly as defined in the analysed protocol.

 Very often cryptography engineers get asked whether one can use the same